Getting It Right First Time (GIRFT)

 There are also a number of clinical ambassadors in each regional hub.
 These are senior clinicians who can support you and your hospital team to deliver on both deep dive recommendations and the recommendations from the OMFS national report.

 My report highlighted a distinct lack of clinical outcome measures in our specialty.
-BAOMS has already taken action on this through the development of the QOMS project, led by Jeremy McMahon and project manager Fabien Pugila.
+BAOMS has already taken action on this through the development of the QOMS project, led by Jeremy McMahon and project manager Fabien Puglia.
 The team is also working with the National Clinical Improvement Programme (NCIP) to produce measurable outcomes for OMFS.

 A last word on the GIRFT Surgical Site Infection survey, now being run for the second time.
 Only a few OMFS units submitted data for the first survey - this time it is being organised in a different way and I hope the contribution from OMFS units will improve.
 Information about the survey has gone out to chief executives across the country so you should be able to access it in your trust.
 If you have not yet heard about it, ask your audit department for more details or visit GIRFT